Linda B. Smith, PhD. Chancellor's Professor

 Research Interests: Perceptual and cognitive development in early childhood; classification and categorization; interactions between perception and language.

-Research Interests: Children are born curious, kind of like scientists, with a desire to explore their world.
+Research Interests: Children are born curious, like scientists, actively exploring their world.
 They spontaneously experiment - they smell, taste, bite, coo, cry, giggle, blow, hum and touch - they shake, punch, squeeze, push, crush, rub and try to pull things apart.
-I am intensely interested in observing children and learning about how they learn.
+I am intensely interested in observing children and exploring the many ways they learn about their world.

 Research Interests: Development is all about change: macro changes like motor milestones and micro changes like neural organization, connectivity and growth.
 When and how do these changes occur?
 What are the mechanisms behind these changes?
 What factors affect these changes?
 These are questions that developmental scientists are trying to answer in small and large ways.
 I am particularly interested in how infants perceive, process, and understand faces, and how age, experience, and the environment affect these processes.
 I take both neurological as well as behavioral approaches to answering these questions.